ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @txnid, yes, A string identifier for the transaction.
+    @txnid, yes, A string ID for the transaction.
     @from, yes, The ID of the actor that acts as the messaging source (see :ref:`test-case-actors`).
     @to, yes, The ID of the actor that acts as the messaging target (see :ref:`test-case-actors`).
-    @handler, yes, A string value identifying the the messaging handler for the transaction (see :ref:`handlers-implementation`). config, no, Zero or more elements to provide configuration when creating the transaction.
+    @handler, yes, A string value identifying the messaging handler to use for the transaction (see :ref:`handlers-implementation`). config, no, Zero or more elements to provide configuration when creating the transaction.
 Each ``config`` element has a ``name`` attribute and a text content as value.

-Executing the ``btxn`` step results in a call to messaging handler specified by the ``handler`` attribute.
+Executing the ``btxn`` step results in a call to the messaging handler specified by the ``handler`` attribute.
 This gives it an opportunity to take any actions needed for the upcoming transaction and apply specific configurations for its related ``send`` and ``receive`` calls.